 Again, I included the WHO, WHEN, and WHAT, plus a couple of links to my sites.

-At this point, the production manager had heard from me twice.
+At this point, the production managers or event organizers have heard from me twice.
 Since my GigCampaign was being tracked, I knew he had read the first email.
 He had, at least, seen my name before.

 I was lucky enough to get a response to my third email.
 It was music to my ears.